Meizu: Meizu in India

-Meizu entered Indian Market for the first time with its Meizu M1 Note smartphone on 20 May 2015, and after the success of M1 note they come up with Meizu M2 and Meizu M2 note in India in June 2015.
-These were the budget range smartphones, where Meizu M2 released for ₹6,999 and Meizu M2 note for ₹9,999.
+Meizu entered the Indian market for the first time with its Meizu M1 Note smartphone on 20 May 2015, and after the success of M1 Note, they came up with Meizu M2 and Meizu M2 Note in India in June 2015.
+These were the budget range smartphones, where Meizu M2 released for ₹6,999 and Meizu M2 Note for ₹9,999.

-Meizu released many other models such as Meizu M3 note, Meizu MX4, Meizu MX5, Meizu U10, Meizu U20, and many others.
-Meizu was having online marketing where they Partnered with Amazon and Flipkart.
-Among these many products, Meizu M2, Meizu M2 note, and Meizu m3 note was the biggest hit.
-After the lack of sales they quit Indian Market by releasing their last smartphone Meizu Pro 7.
+Meizu released many other models such as Meizu M3 Note, Meizu MX4, Meizu MX5, Meizu U10, Meizu U20, and many others.
+Meizu was having online marketing where they partnered with Amazon and Flipkart.
+Among these many products, Meizu M2, Meizu M2 Note, and Meizu M3 Note were the biggest hits.
+After the lack of sales, they quit Indian Market by releasing their last smartphone, Meizu Pro 7.

 During this market period, Meizu was having an official dedicated Flyme OS firmware for India.

-After a long time Meizu Re-Launched in India with total 3 smartphones, 2 were budget range smartphones and 1 was premium Flagship phone.
-The budget phones were Meizu C9 and Meizu M6T, the Premium one was Meizu 16th.
+After a long time Meizu re-launched in India with total 3 smartphones, 2 were budget range smartphones and 1 was a premium flagship phone.
+The budget phones were Meizu C9 and Meizu M6T, the premium one was Meizu 16 (also known as Meizu 16th).

-This time Meizu started selling both online and off-line.
+This time Meizu started selling both online and offline.

+Meizu in Russia

+Meizu Technology first sold the M9 model in Russia and the CIS countries in 2011.
+After withdrawing from the market in 2019, DreamSmart Group brought the Meizu smartphone brand back to the Russian market.
+In the fall of 2024, Meizu launched the latest generation of entry-level and mid-range smartphones to the Russian market, including the Meizu Note 21 series and the Meizu mblu 21.